google/keytransparency/docs/architecture.md

-# Design Document
+# Key Transparency Architecture

 # Queue
-The Queue is the central component of the Key Server The Queue gives a definitive, consistent ordering to all changes made to the key server data structure.
+The Queue is the central component of the Key Server.
+The Queue gives a definitive, consistent ordering to all changes made to the key server data structure.

 The Queue is a Multi-Writer, Single Reader data object.
 Previous iterations had the Queue as a Multi-Writer, Multi-Reader object, where each node would receive the same data, much like the Raft Consesnsus Algorithm.
-In the Single Reader scheme, the queue is keeping track of global state: how many items have been processed and added to the database.
+In the Single Reader scheme, the queue is keeping track of global state, ie. how many items have been processed and added to the database.

-The Queue stores mutations that have not been processed by the signer and written to the merkle tree data structures.
+The Queue stores mutations that have not been processed by the signer and written to the Merkle Tree data structures.

 ## Queue Atomicity Notes
 Mutations in the queue may be deleted from the queue once they have been successfully processed by the signer and committed to the leaf database.
 We do not require that an epoch advancement occur before queue entries may be deleted.

 Cross-Domain Transactions:
-The queue waits for confirmation that an item has been proccessed before deleting it from the queue.
+The queue waits for confirmation that an item has been proccessed before deleting it.
 If an error occurs while deleting the item from the queue, the item will simply be re-dequeued.
 Since duplicate values are permitted in the queue, this behavior is safe.

 ## Queue Epoch Advancement Notes